Skip to main

 Addressing compliance

-If compliance with the Consumer Financial Protection Bureau (CFPB), Office of Comptroller of the Currency (OCC), Federal Deposit Insurance Corporation (FDIC), and Federal Reserve Bank (FRB) weren’t enough, there’s Dodd-Frank, the Durbin Amendment and a handful of other regulations with which to get acquainted when entering the U.S. market.
+If compliance requirements from the Consumer Financial Protection Bureau (CFPB), Office of Comptroller of the Currency (OCC), Federal Deposit Insurance Corporation (FDIC), and Federal Reserve Bank (FRB) weren’t enough, there’s Dodd-Frank, the Durbin Amendment and a handful of other regulations with which to get acquainted when entering the U.S. market.
 In addition, the U.S. maintains strict Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations to ensure customer identity verification and prevent money laundering.

 The Durbin Amendment is particularly noteworthy for new U.S. market entrants.
 Prior to the Durbin legislation, some U.S. issuers only enabled networks owned or controlled by a single entity, e.g. Visa or Mastercard.
 The Durbin Amendment mandates enabling at least two unaffiliated networks on a debit card, promoting competition and in theory, innovation.